The Best Ways to Make Money on Shopify

 Affiliate marketing is a business model in which ‘affiliates’ are paid a percentage of revenue from products they promote and sell.

 Numerous ecommerce businesses – including Shopify, Amazon and Etsy – offer affiliate marketing programs.
-Those who enrol are provided with affiliate links to share with their audience and each purchase made through the link qualifies the affiliate to earn a commission.
+Those who enroll are provided with affiliate links to share with their audience and each purchase made through the link qualifies the affiliate to earn a commission.

 A number of Shopify stores have affiliate marketing programs that you can enrol in.
 When you’re accepted, you’ll be given affiliate links to share with your audience and the more sales are made through your links, the more you’ll earn.